ligato/docs/docs/plugins/vpp-plugins.md

 The VPP agent defines an access list with a unique name.
 VPP generates an index, but the association is under the purview of the VPP agent.
 Every ACL must contain match rules, and action rules.

 The IP match rule can be specified for a variety of protocols, each with their own parameters.
-For example, the IP rule for the IP protocol can define the source and destination network addresses the packet must match in order to execute the defined action.
+For example, the IP rule for the IP protocol can define the source and destination network addresses that the packet must match in order to execute the defined action.
 Other supported protocols are TCP, UDP and ICMP.

 A single ACL rule can cover multiple protocol-based rules.
-The MAC-IP match (MACIP rule) defines IP address + mask and MAC address + mask as filtering rules.
+The MAC-IP match (MACIP rule) defines IP address + mask, and MAC address + mask as filtering rules.
 Note that the IP rules and MACIP rules cannot be combined in the same ACL.

 ---